ElePT/various-documents/target-transpiler.md

 For this strategy, we can maintain the current interface, but need to find a way to build a target internally either:

 1. Coming up with defaults --> also a change in behavior
 2. Creating a `TranspilationTarget` subclass that allows these impossible combinations and recreates the current behavior.
-Feasibility to be discussed.
+It would be important to take into account transpiler passes that have a target-aware behavior and a non-target-aware behavior (example: HLS or unitary synthesis).
+We might have to tailor them to treat this `TranspilationTarget` as a "non-target".